Music as resistance: Kyiv’s orchestra plays on

 Khmelova, too, didn’t hesitate to play the concert.
 “This is courageous music, perfect for situations like this,” she said.
 “Most Ukrainians have heard of them.
 They will be inspired.”

-Some musicians at the academy, including students and teachers, have signed up to fight the Russians, joining the nation’s territorial defense units, said Tymoshenko.
+Some musicians at the academy, including students and teachers, have signed up to fight the Russians, joining the nation’s territorial defense units, Tymoshenko said.

 Alyeyev was considering picking up a gun as well.
 But his friends who joined the civilian militia ordered him not to risk his life.
 “They told me, ‘You must stay at home.
 We will need you after all of this is over.
-We will save your life and you will play music for us after.’”
+We will save your life, and you will play music for us after.’ ”

 After the concert ended, the audience clapped and some shouted, “Slava Ukraini!”